Report an accessibility problem

 Career examples include:

-• instructors at community colleges
+• instructor at a community college

-• science teachers in elementary and high schools
+• science teacher in an elementary or high school

 Contact information